How much does pet insurance cost?

 Wellness plans

-Some insurance companies, like Lemonade, offer wellness plans that cover routine care, such as vaccinations, pest control, dental cleanings and annual exams.
-Pet owners can add these plans to accident and illness coverage for an additional cost with many pet insurance companies.
+Some of the best pet insurance companies offer wellness plans that cover routine care, such as vaccinations, pest control, dental cleanings and annual exams.
+To help budget for routine expenses, pet owners can add these plans to accident and illness coverage with many pet insurance companies.

 Factors that determine pet insurance pricing

-As with any other type of insurance, each pet insurance provider measures risk differently.
-You could pay substantially more for the same pet in one location compared to another.
-Similarly, one pet insurance company may provide the same insurance coverage at a slightly better price than another.
+As with home and auto insurance, each pet insurance provider measures risk differently.
+You could pay substantially more for the same pet in one location than you would in another.
+Similarly, one pet insurance company may provide the same insurance coverage at a different price than a competitor.

 Type of coverage